CQS: A Formally-Verified Framework for Fair and Abortable Synchronization: Basic CQS Algorithm

 Symmetrically, \texttt{resume(..)} increments \texttt{resumeIdx} first (line~\ref{line:sqs_ho_resume_inc}).
 It then checks whether the cell is empty (line~\ref{line:sqs_ho_resume_is_empty}), in which case it tries to place the resumption value directly into the cell (line~\ref{line:sqs_ho_resume_elim_cas}).
 If the attempt fails, a waiter is already stored in the cell, so the algorithm re-reads it (line~\ref{line:sqs_ho_resume_reread}).
-After the waiter is extracted, the operation stores a special \texttt{RESUMED} token in the cell to avoid memory leaks and completes the extracted \texttt{Request} future (lines~\ref{line:sqs_ho_resume_clean}--\ref{line:sqs_ho_resume_complete}).
+After the waiter is extracted, the operation stores a special \texttt{RESUMED} token in the cell to avoid memory leaks and resumes the extracted thread (lines~\ref{line:sqs_ho_resume_clean}--\ref{line:sqs_ho_resume_complete}).

 \paragraph{Mutex on Top of CQS.} To illustrate how primitives should use CQS, consider the simple mutex implementation from Listing~\ref{listing:mutex_basic}.
 The rough idea is to maintain a \texttt{state} field (line~\ref{line:mutex_basic_state}) that stores $1$ if the mutex is unlocked, and $w \leq 0$ if the mutex is locked.
 In the latter case, the negated value of $w$ is the number of waiters on this mutex.